-In 2014-2015, I worked with the Worldwide Fund for Nature to assess the existing protected area network in DRC.
-Like many other countries, DRC has pledged to protect a certain proportion of their land and marine domain.
+In 2014-2015, I worked with the Worldwide Fund for Nature to assess the extent of the existing protected area network in DRC.
+Like many countries, DRC has pledged to protect a minimum proportion of their land and marine for conservation.
 However, DRC lacks clarity about the current extent of its protected domain, and opted to conduct a comprehensive review of the state of its protected areas.
 My work involved reviewing the original texts (in French) which defined each protected area, many of which were officially gazetted during the colonial area.
 The output of this work was an updated map of the protected area network.

 In my role at Vulcan, I combined data from NGO customers with open data, like OpenStreetMap to add important details to web maps which form the main interface of DAS, now EarthRanger, which is a real-time park management software deployed in several parks in Africa.